iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 5 reviews"/>
 </p>

+> Fast easy<br> :date: __2021-04-27 19:08:34__

+> Excellent<br> :date: __2021-04-26 21:20:32__

+> A normal dr visit would take 60 mins of driving, another 60 in the waiting room.
+Another 30 for dr. My visit now was 1 minute downloading, 2 mins in virtual waiting, and 5 mins with the dr. Great app!<br> :date: __2021-04-21 21:24:38__

+> This is an amazing Convenient and Useful Way to Get medical attention 24 hours A-day For myself and my children I would have never ever thought I would use something of the sort to get medical attention Have you seen this service multiple times for myself I also use the service for my two-year-old Baby. and after my visit For myself and my baby I felt satisfied my medical Needs were addressed And properly Cared for and my Prescriptions were sent to the pharmacy of my choice.
+THANK YOU!<br> :date: __2021-04-21 00:21:55__

 > I wish we could of done this sooner.<br> :date: __2021-04-16 20:05:51__

 > Great program, changes how I do my medical visits especially when I can't get in to my regular DR<br> :date: __2021-04-15 01:32:24__